Cedrichirwa/Digital-marketplace/README.md

 - 🖥️ Learn how to self-host Next.js
 - 🌟 Clean, modern UI using shadcn-ui
 - ✉️ Beautiful emails for signing up and after purchase
-- ✅ Admins can verify products to ensure high quality
 - ⌨️ 100% written in TypeScript
 - 🎁 ...much more